Highlights for imipramine

 What does the pill look like?

-imipramine, Lupin Pharmaceuticals, 50mg
+imipramine, Lupin Pharmaceuticals, Inc., 50mg

-imipramine, PD-RX Pharmaceuticals, 50mg
+imipramine, PD-Rx Pharmaceuticals, Inc., 50mg

-imipramine, Teva Pharmaceuticals USA Inc, 50mg
+imipramine, Teva Pharmaceuticals USA, 50mg

-imipramine, Sandoz Inc, 50mg
+imipramine, Sandoz Inc. a Novartis Company, 50mg

 imipramine, Sun Pharmaceutical Industries, Inc., 50mg

-imipramine, Sandoz Inc, 25mg
+imipramine, Sandoz Inc. a Novartis Company, 25mg

-imipramine, Lupin Pharmaceuticals, 25mg
+imipramine, Lupin Pharmaceuticals, Inc., 25mg

-imipramine, PD-RX Pharmaceuticals, 25mg
+imipramine, Par Pharmaceuticals, an Endo Company, 25mg

 Last Updated: May 6, 2013